-Precinct Boundaries §18-26.
-THROUGH §18-34.- of Craig County Code of Ordinances, updating Craig County Election Boundary Lines.
+ELECTIONS, Article II.
+Election Districts Precinct Boundaries §18-26.
+THROUGH §18-34.- of

+Craig County Code of Ordinances, updating Craig County Election Boundary Lines The public hearing will be held Thursday, May 4 th,
-The public hearing will be held Thursday, May 4 th, 2023, at 6:00 p.m., in the Craig County Courthouse. on Main Street, New Castle, Virginia.
-Anyone having questions regarding the and descriptions, may contact the County

-Court Street, or mailed to P.O.
+2023, at 6:00 p.m., in the Craig County Courthouse, on Main Street, New Castle Virginia.
+Anyone having questions regarding the above or who would like to review the proposed map and descriptions, may contact the County Administrator's office (540) 864-5010, located at 108 Court Street, or mailed to P.O.
 Box 308, New Castle, Virginia 24127.
-BY ORDER OF THE BOARD OF
+BY ORDER OF THE

+BOARD OF